mliu8094/CMOR-438-Megan/Unsupervised Learning/3. PCA/README.md

 ## Overview

-PCA transforms the original correlated features into a set of linearly uncorrelated components called principal components, ordered by the amount of variance they capture from the data.
-It achieves this by computing the eigenvectors of the data's covariance matrix.
+PCA transforms the original correlated features into a set of linearly uncorrelated components called principal components, ordered by the amount of variance they capture from the data by computing the eigenvectors of the data's covariance matrix.

 This project uses PCA to reduce transit and socioeconomic datasets with many features to 2D or 3D for clustering and visualization purposes, and to assess the underlying structure of the data.
 Then, I will assess the effect of PCA by applying DBSCAN before and after.